Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 You can find an app's package name (aka ID):

-- in it's Play Store URL: https://play.google.com/store/apps/details?id=net.sarasarasa.lifeup
+- in its Play Store URL: https://play.google.com/store/apps/details?id=net.sarasarasa.lifeup
 - by using an app manager app
 - by using the App Info action in Tasker
 - by using the Launch App action in Macrodroid